Nico Brown: Professional career

 For their Spring 2021 season, Brown joined NISA side Maryland Bobcats.
 He played three of the team's NISA Legends Cup matches, scoring a goal against California United Strikers, and made five regular season appearances.
 He returned to the team for the Fall 2021 season and made two more starts.

 On September 1, 2021, Brown transferred to USL League One club Greenville Triumph.
 Following the 2022 season, his contract option was declined by Greenville.

 Brown signed with USL League One expansion club Lexington SC on January 20, 2023.
+Brown re-signed with Lexington on January 16, 2025, ahead of the club's first season competing in the USL Championship.

+On February 4, 2025, it was announced that Brown would be joining Forward Madison on a year-long loan.

 International

 Brown is of Jamaican heritage and has represented Jamaica at under-17 level.